 What types of film camera are there?

 You can read our massive Best film cameras in 2021 guide to find out, but broadly they split into three types: 35mm, medium format and large format cameras.
 35mm cameras (opens in new tab) are the most common, so that's what we'll start with, but medium format cameras (opens in new tab) are popular too as they offer better quality from their larger negatives and easier high-quality scanning with a flatbed scanner.

-Large format cameras are specialised tools used by particularly dedicated photographers.
+Large format cameras are specialized tools used by particularly dedicated photographers.
 The cameras are expensive, unwieldy and more complex to set up.
 Film is supplied in sheets and has to be pre-loaded into holders for swapping plates out in the field.
 Every exposure is an occasion, but that's part of the charm (that and the extraordinary image quality) for fans of large format cameras.